Make a Reversible Sign For Fall & Christmas Using Stencils

 I found the perfect reusable stencils to use for this idea on Amazon!

-If you already have stencils on hand you’d prefer using, that is great as well!
+If you already have stencils on hand you’d prefer to use, that is great as well!

 Tips for making the best DIY reversible Fall and Christmas porch sign: